 a. & f.
 The proposed project is not expected to violate any water quality standards or waste discharge requirements.
-Installation of a new engineered septic system will replace all on-site septic systems.
-The system has been sized to accommodate the existing residential and ranch uses and the proposed increase resulting from the restroom.
-The Division of Environmental Health has reviewed the application and determined that the proposed wastewater system is adequate to support the increase in wastewater resulting from the proposed project.
-Potential impacts would be less than significant.
+There is a septic system installed on site that serves the existing residence and ranch operations.
+The Division of Environmental Health has reviewed the application and determined that the existing sanitary wastewater system is adequate to support the increase in wastewater resulting from the proposed project.
+The project does not include any modification to the existing wastewater system.
+Any future improvements to the septic system must be completed under a permit issued by the division.
 No information has been encountered that would indicate a substantial impact to water quality.
 Potential impacts would be less than significant.